FedericoMilesi/challenge-meli/README.md

 http://challenge-meli.eba-xbm2th2m.sa-east-1.elasticbeanstalk.com/

-In order to input the required data for the program to function, we have to send a POST request to http://challenge-meli.eba-xbm2th2m.sa-east-1.elasticbeanstalk.com/api/topsecret with the following JSON format info in the request's body:
+In order to input the required data for the program to function, we have to send a POST request to http://challenge-meli.eba-xbm2th2m.sa-east-1.elasticbeanstalk.com/api/topsecret with the following info in JSON format on the request's body:

 ```